leon-do/goCMS/README.md

 # goCMS

-Using Google Docs as a CMS
+A CMS using Google Docs

 Publish to Web
 ![](https://imgur.com/BtuSUiu.png)